 Susan Dudley, PhD, Isabel Platt, Caroline Halsted, and Alex Pew.
 National Center for Health Research

-Life expectancy in the United States decreased in 2015, the most recent year with complete data, which was the first decline in life expectancy since 1993.
-Now more than ever, it is important to understand what you can do to live the longest, healthiest life possible.
+Life expectancy in the United States has been decreasing between 2014 and 2017, when the latest data was collected.1 Now more than ever, it is important to understand what you can do to live the longest, healthiest life possible.

 The following are seven simple principles that can make a big difference in helping you maintain your overall health and lowering the probability of developing serious diseases such as cancer, heart disease, lung diseases, stroke, and diabetes.

-Diseases related to cigarette smoking alone account for almost 1 of every 5 adult deaths in the United States each year.
-The greater the total lifetime exposure to tobacco smoke, the greater the risk of developing smoking-related diseases such as lung disease and many cancers.
+Diseases related to cigarette smoking alone account for almost 1 of every 5 adult deaths in the United States each year.2 The greater the total lifetime exposure to tobacco smoke, the greater the risk of developing smoking-related diseases such as lung disease and many cancers.3

 Pursuing a tobacco-free life means pursuing a healthier life.
 The message is clear: Don’t smoke, and keep away from the second-hand smoke which is produced when those around you smoke tobacco, and third-hand smoke, which is the tobacco residue left on clothing or furniture.
 Also avoid tobacco products, such as hookah or chewing tobacco.
 Although e-cigarettes do not contain tobacco, that does not mean that they are safe.
 See this article for more information about e-cigarettes.